kyma-project/kyma/docs/event-bus/03-04-knative-eventing-mesh.md

 ### Subscribe to Events

-In the new Knative Eventing mesh, you can use Knative Triggers to subscribe to any Events delivered to the Broker located in the user Namespace.
+In the new Knative Eventing Mesh, you can use Knative Triggers to subscribe to any Events delivered to the Broker located in the user Namespace.

 ![Subscribe to Events](./assets/knative-event-mesh-subscription.svg)

 You can also create expressions which allow the Trigger to filter the incoming Events.
 For details on setting filters, read the **Trigger filtering** section [this](https://knative.dev/docs/eventing/broker-trigger/) document.

+## Test Knative Eventing Mesh

+To reach the new Eventing Mesh use an HTTP request with the `/events` path.
+For example, if so far you have used `gateway.example.cx/v1/events`, use `gateway.example.cx/events` to make sure you work with the new Eventing Mesh.